How Entry Fees Made all the Difference in Chicago

 Dudes Dig Pink Too

 In 2017, over 750 girls and women’s teams from around the country organized Dig Pink® events with their communities to raise money for metastatic breast cancer research.
 Many of these initiatives happened in the fall season and October, which is well-known as Breast Cancer Awareness Month.
-However, Dig Pink
+However, Dig

 You Don't Always Have to Win to Be Victorious